Spring Orzo Salad with Arugula, Asparagus, Pine Nuts

-This spring orzo salad is full of bright and fresh flavors that will make you happy from the very first bite!
-Crisp asparagus, spicy arugula, and flavorful pine nuts are all dressed in a basil lemon vinaigrette.
-It’s a huge hit every time!
-Make it for your next party, you won’t regret it!
+Full of bright and fresh flavors, spring orzo salad will make you happy from the very first bite!
+Crisp asparagus, spicy arugula, and flavorful pine nuts are dressed in a delightful lemon basil vinaigrette.

-I first made this spring orzo salad in December.
-Totally out of season at the time, but still completely delicious.
-If you remember, I talked about my cooking club in the past, and this was a recipe I made for our Christmas cooking club when we let the husbands tag along.
-Needless to say, it was a hit, along with all the other food the rest of the group made.
+I first made this spring orzo salad in December, totally out of season at the time but still completely delicious.
+I made it for our Christmas cooking club and needless to say, it was a hit, along with the wonderful food the rest of the group made.

 No one cared that asparagus wasn’t in season at the time.
 They only cared about the fresh and bright flavors of this pasta salad.
 They cared about the peppery arugula, the salty artichokes, the irresistible pine nuts, and the bright citrus herb dressing.
 Or at least I’m guessing they did.
 I sure did!